 Lonesome Miner Trail PDF maps

-Map set of the 30-mile Lonesome Miner Trail in the remote Inyo Range of California includes two PDF formats, a GPS file of the Snowflake Trail, and fun extras.
-These aren’t available just yet.
-Get in touch if interested.
+PDF map set of the 30-mile Lonesome Miner Trail in the remote Inyo Range of California.
+Your choice of PDF formats (page size, scale), and an optional GPX file of the Snowflake Trail.

 Why use paper maps?